Gifting has never been easier

 Wild West is more than chocolate.
 As a company, we have a growing commitment to raising the bar in social responsibility and environmental sustainability.

-Our shared rivers, lakes and streams connect us through food, culture and sport.
-Unfortunately, wild water systems all over the world are under increased stress from damming of free-flowing waters, pollutants, misuse, improper angling, and climate change.
-Because clean water is essential in creating the clean ingredients like the ones in our chocolate, we believe that it is our duty to advocate for and protect these valuable places as one of our greatest resources.
-It’s not just that rivers make our lives better.
-We can’t survive without them.
+Our rivers, lakes and streams connect us through food, culture and sport.
+Today, these wild waters face unprecedented stress from damming, pollutants, misuse, improper angling, and climate change.
+Because clean water is the foundation of our chocolate's pure ingredients, we believe that it is our duty to advocate for and protect these invaluable ecosystems.
+Rivers do more than enrich life—they sustain it.
+Join us in protecting the resources we cannot live without.

 Our first point of sustainability is a radically-transparent cacao supply chain which is focused on quality and direct relationships with our cacao growers.
 Our cacao is sourced from the highest quality and most ethical suppliers.